Skip to main content

 • graphics

-• “Minor key games usually tend to fall short graphically, but Slayer Shock especially makes up for it with great feeling combat and movement, along with a wonderful charm to everything.”
+• “Minor key games usually tend to fall short graphically but Slayer Shock especially makes it up for with great feeling combat, movement, and a wonderful charm to everything.”

-• “There are gameplay mechanics such as infestation, location-based missions, different goals and objectives, a currency system, and RPG upgrade mechanics, all polished up to a point where everything looks integrated into a coherent design and art style.”
+• “There are gameplay mechanics such as infestation, location-based missions, different goals and objectives, a currency system and RPG upgrade mechanic, all polished up to a point where everything looks integrated into a coherent design and art style.”

 • “The graphics are muddy, and the aesthetic which could compensate for it is sadly also severely lacking.
-I'm not saying make a game that looks like a triple-A title, but do show the competence that you showcased in creating something unique and special.”
+It's not about making a triple-A title, but showing the competence seen in creating something unique and special with the aesthetic, like in Eldritch.
+That game, while limited graphically, astutely counteracted those limitations.”

 • music